 Achievement and Standards

-As this is the first year of the new tests the results will look different from those of previous years and cannot be compared with them directly.
 Your child’s results in each test will be reported using a scaled score.
 A scaled score of 100 represents the expected standard for each test.
 If your child gets a scaled score of 100 or more it means they are working at or above the expected standard in the subject.
 If your child gets a scaled score of less than 100 it means that they may need more support to reach the expected standard.
+If your child gets a scaled score from 110 to 120, they are working above the expected standard.
 The highest scaled score possible is 120, and the lowest is 80.
 You can find more information on scaled scores at www.gov.uk/guidance/scaled-scores-at-key-stage-2.

 In addition to taking the tests, your child’s teacher will assess how well your child has done during the year in reading, writing, maths and science.
 Teachers will do this using a framework that describes what a child needs to do to be working at the expected standard in a subject.
 Your child’s teacher will base their assessment on the work that your child has done in class during years 5 and 6.
 For children who have completed the key stage 2 curriculum in writing, the teacher assessment will say one of 3 things:

 • your child is working towards the expected standard and needs some support to meet national expectations